FLEX Bridge Study – Task Descriptions

 and concluded on September 30, 2015 ("KO+12").

-The Final Review was held in December 2015, and the Final Project Report is now nearing completion.
+The Final Review was held in December 2015, and the Final Project Report was published in January 2016.

 Tasks, Milestones, and Deliverables

-Nine organizations from eight countries are involved in the FLEX Bridge Study, necessitating
+Nine organizations from eight countries were involved in the FLEX Bridge Study, necessitating

 an effective strategy for overall management and coordination of activities.
-The study has been divided
+The study was been divided

 into five tasks and twenty-eight workpackages, summarized here and detailed in the

 sections below.
-Thirteen deliverables are scheduled.
+Thirteen deliverables were scheduled.
 The findings from the

-FLEX Bridge Study will form the basis of advice and recommendations developed throughout the
+FLEX Bridge Study formed the basis of advice and recommendations developed throughout the

 project, eventually culminating in the Final Report and Technical Data Package.